 To what and to whom do we consider ourselves responsible?
 To our neighbor down the street?
 To a shared planet?
 How do we draw the lines of our obligations and binds — by kin, race, nation?
 What happens in those moments when we are called to respond differently, to others across the boundaries we had drawn and in ways more imaginative than our habitual modes?
-These questions of roots and routes, bonds and breaks, guide my research.
+These questions of roots and routes, bonds and breaks, guide my interdisciplinary research.

 In regard to figures and traditions, I read and comment on Édouard Glissant, William James, Simone Weil, Enrique Dussel, and John Dewey.
 In this way, I am in conversation with American (including Latin American), Caribbean, and Continental philosophy.